reserve-protocol/rsr/README.md

 ## TokenVesting.sol

 TokenVesting.sol is a contract we use to distribute tokens according to a linear vesting schedule.
-It is based off of the OpenZeppelin TokenVesting.sol contract that was part of their version 2.0.0 August 2018 audit and subsequently improved.
-Taken at commit 4115686b4f8c1abf29f1f855eb15308076159959.
+It is a variant of the OpenZeppelin contract from their version 2.0.0 August 2018 audit, taken at commit 4115686b4f8c1abf29f1f855eb15308076159959.

 ## SlowWallet.sol

-SlowWallet.sol is a contract we use to prevent the foundation from taking actions without giving the community notice.
+SlowWallet.sol is a contract we use to prevent Reserve from transferring tokens out of the Reserve main wallet unexpectedly.
 More precisely, it delays transfers out of the wallet by 2 weeks.